lagerdigal1996/wireframe-designer/CONTRIBUTING.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure that your code passes all tests.
 4. If you add new functionality, please also include unit tests.
-5. Commit your changes with meaningful commit messages that explain the reasoning behind your modifications.
+5. Commit your changes with meaningful and clear commit messages that explain the reasoning behind your modifications.
 6. Submit a pull request to the main repository for review.

 ## Code of Conduct